 The First Week

 Immediately after your Breast Reduction procedure, you will most likely be admitted to the hospital for an overnight stay.
 This is useful as it allows your doctor and nurses to keep a close eye on you in the immediate post-operative period.
-The following morning, the nurses will visit you in hospital and check your breasts before leaving.
+The following morning, the nurses will visit you in the hospital and check your breasts before leaving.
 Once you are ready and you are given the all-clear, you will be able to go home.

 Any post-operative pain is typically well-tolerated with medicines.
 Post-operative nausea is not uncommon and you will be given medications both during your surgery, and to take home to help you with this.
 It’s important that you have organised some help at home during the first week.
 We usually recommend a friend or family member stays with you to help with household chores such as cooking, cleaning etc.